 Of course, as what the code requires, an alteration to the design would have to go through the process of resubmitting plans, and reinspection from the city safety and compliance engineers, hoping for their soonest approval, of course.

-The downpour came a bit early, catching Jody at a bad time as she and her husband were with some friends having dinner.
+The downpour came a bit early.
+This is catching Jody at a bad time as she and her husband were with some friends having dinner.

-With a little bit of foresight, the contractor should have done the math – open sections of roofing and rains add up to a multitude of problems, and in such an impending situation, should have called for a proactive course of action – draping plastic sheets over openings just to prevent water coming in.
+With a little bit of foresight, the contractor should have done the math.
+Open sections of roofing and rains add up to a multitude of problems.
+And, in such an impending situation, should have called for a proactive course of action.
+Draping plastic sheets over openings just to prevent water from coming in.

 When it rained, it really poured

 Jody, midway through dinner, had to rush home and attempted to call an SOS to the contractor for assistance, to no avail.
-What they could do was lay buckets, pots, pans, and other containers that could be used to catch water dripping from the ceiling.
+What they could do is lay buckets, pots, pans, and other containers that could catch water dripping from the ceiling.
 Even after the plastic drapes came (a couple of days too late), water leaks would persist for a good several months.

 Shoddy workmanship, missed deadlines, incompetence, lack of supervision over workers, inability to respond to calls and letters to address problems, blatant violation of construction codes, and failure to see all the aforementioned forced the hand of Jody to sue and demand remuneration from the contractor.

 In the end, other contractors had to be called in to finish the job, but sadly, Jody’s mother didn’t live to see the day when her room was finished.